dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-during-deployment.md

 # Creating the manifest during deployment

 To recap, our deployment failed in the last section because Dagster couldn’t find a dbt manifest file, which it needs to turn dbt models into Dagster assets.
 This is because we built this file by running `dbt parse` during local development.
-You ran this manually in Lesson 3 and improved the experience in Lesson 4.
+You ran this manually in Lesson 3 and improved the experience using `DbtProject`'s `prepare_if_dev` in Lesson 4.
 However, you'll also need to build your dbt manifest file during deployment, which will require a couple additional steps.
 We recommend adopting CI/CD to automate this process.

 Building your manifest for your production deployment will be needed for both open source and Dagster+ deployments.
 In this case, Dagster+’s out-of-the-box `deploy.yml` GitHub Action isn’t aware that you’re also trying to deploy a dbt project with Dagster.

-Since your CI/CD will be running in a fresh environment, you'll need to install dbt and run `dbt deps` before building your manifest with `dbt parse`.
+Since your CI/CD will be running in a fresh environment, you'll need to install dbt and other dependencies before building your manifest.

-To get our deployment working, we need to add a step to our GitHub Actions workflow that runs the dbt commands required to generate the `manifest.json`.
-Specifically, we need to run `dbt deps` and `dbt parse` in the dbt project, just like you did during local development.
+To get our deployment working, we need to add a step to our GitHub Actions workflow that runs the commands required to generate the `manifest.json`.
+Specifically, we need to run the `dbt project prepare-and-package` command, available in the `dagster_dbt` package discussed earlier.

 1. In your Dagster project, locate the `.github/workflows` directory.
 2. Open the `deploy.yml` file.